 - If all else has failed, minimally invasive laparoscopic surgery can fix a hiatal hernia (and many other herniations in the body).

-If the hiatal hernia is causing you health problems, call the General Surgery team at Agave Surgical Specialists at 602-582-5233 to schedule an appointment.
-You can also use our easy-to-use, secure appointment request to talk with one of our surgeons about repairing hiatal hernia.
+If the hiatal hernia is causing you health problems, call the GenerDignity Health Medical Group at 602-582-5233 to schedule an appointment in Chandler.
+You can also use our easy-to-use, secure appointment request form to talk with one of our surgeons about repairing hiatal hernia.
 We are just a short drive from Phoenix.